 A Job to Do

 Dogs are often dumped out in the country, and loose dogs are a danger to farm animals.
 They can kill chickens and other small livestock.
-They can even chase horses literally to death, or cause them to injure theirselves.
-That’s why Libby’s instinct is to keep them away, especially the coyote.
-At night we can hear the eerie coyote howls all around us.
+They can even chase horses, literally, to death, or cause them to injure theirselves.
+That’s why Libby’s instinct is to keep them away, especially coyotes.
+At night we can hear their eerie yips and howls all around us.
 If it weren’t for Libby, our poultry wouldn’t last very long.

 In addition to protecting other animals, Libby also guards our garden and orchard.
-By keeping various critters out of the area, she prevents raccoons from raiding our fruit trees, or deer from ravishing our garden.
+By keeping unwanted varmints out of the area, she prevents raccoons from raiding our fruit trees, or deer from ravishing our garden.